davidmartinezhi/Delivery-service-multiagents/README.md

 The mail office is the model and operates as a super agent and is aware of the houses present in the simulation, the packages needed to be delivered (including delivery information) and the capacity of packages each car can deliver.

+The mail office selects the packages to deliver on each car based on delivery locations closeness and through simulated annealing traces an efficient route for the delivery cars to follow.

 As seen in the image below, the model includes a city that consists of 108 houses distributed in 9 blocks and 3 zip code areas, were each street has its own name and every house has its own house number.

 ![Intersection with directions](photos/../images/mapFromSide.png)